SarthakG16/50001_1D_Backend/README.md

 ## Posters

-### GET /posters/
+### GET /posters/ (DEPRECATED)
+Please use the /posters/filter endpoint as described below.

+### GET /posters/filter

-When logged in as a user or not logged in, a call to GET /posters/ will return all posters **with the 'posted' status**.
+When logged in as a user (non-administrative), a call to GET /posters/filter will return all posters **with the 'posted' status** or uploaded by the user.
 ```json
 [
   {